Sher Singh Rana: Release

 A trial court in January 2012 allowed Sher Singh Rana, to file his nomination papers from Tihar to contest Uttar Pradesh assembly election.
 The Delhi High Court has granted bail to Sher Singh Rana and he was released on 24 October 2016.

-Afterwards
+Aftermath

-He married with Pratima Singh on 28 February 2018, who is the daughter of former Member of Legislative Assembly from Madhya Pradesh, Rana Pratap Singh in Chhatarpur district of Madhya Pradesh by taking a shagun of Rs.
-51. In the year 2019, he formed his own political party, Rashtravadi Janlok Party (RJP).
+He married with Pratima Singh on 28 February 2018, who is the daughter of Pratap Singh.
+Some newspapers wrongly mentioned Pratap Singh as a former Member of Legislative Assembly from Madhya Pradesh.
+In Fact Rekha Yadav was the MLA from Malhara in 2008.
+Sher Singh married by taking a shagun of only a silver coin and refusing the dowry of 10 crore rupees worth property and 31 Lakh rupees cash.
+In the year 2019, he formed his own political party, Rashtravadi Janlok Party (RJP).